Who Owns The Door?

 In the contract hardware space, we have seen for years the inevitable convergence of the mechanical, electrical, and electronic components of the door opening, prominently marked when the CSI specification for electronic hardware moved from Division 8 to Division 28 in 2016.

-However, more than two years later, existing Division 8 and Division 28 sales channels are still extremely fragmented, even as product innovation continues to accelerate.
+However, years later, existing Division 28 and Division 8 sales channels are still extremely fragmented, even as product innovation continues to accelerate.
 Even the most advanced access control solutions are all-too-often initiated with a “low-bidder” mentality, where the physical, electronic, and software solutions are provided by multiple purveyors with varying levels of experience and training.

-This disintegrated approach leads to costly mistakes throughout the project and frustration for the end user left on the hook after a project is “complete.”
+This disintegrated approach leads to costly mistakes and delays during the project, and extreme frustration for the end user left on the hook after a project is complete.
 Even more concerning, it endangers the human lives we are responsible for securing.

 Starting with Safety and Security

-When access control is treated as an afterthought or add-on, it invariably leads to costly mistakes and frustration for all involved.
-However, when the end user, security consultant, architect, manufacturer spec team, general contractor, door and hardware contractor, access control provider, and integrator are brought to the table early in the process, we can collaborate to reduce costs, improve timelines, and deliver a better end result.
+When access control is treated as an afterthought or add-on, it invariably leads to costly mistakes and frustration for all involved, especially for the contractor stuck in the middle.
+However, when the end user, security consultant, architect, manufacturer spec team, general contractor, door and hardware contractor, access control provider, and integrator are brought to the table early in the process, we can leverage our collective expertise and experience to collaborate and reduce costs, improve timelines, and deliver a better end result.

 Taking Ownership of the Channel

-The good news is that for those willing to embrace this change, we have the opportunity to reinvent the channel to our mutual benefit.
+Fortunately, for those of us willing to embrace this change, we have the opportunity to reinvent the channel to our mutual benefit.
 That makes each of us — owners, facilities managers, security consultants, IT teams, architects, general contractors, manufacturers, spec teams, software companies, door and hardware contractors, engineers, electricians, and commercial integrators — collectively responsible for owning the door opening.